x3zapper/tp/docs/DeveloperGuide.md

 * 4a.
 Duplicate contact detected.

     * 4a1.
-AddressBook displays a console message indicating that the contact already exists.
+CustomerRelationBook displays a console message indicating that the contact already exists.
     * Use case ends.

 **Use case: UC02 - List Contacts**